Access4all/adg/pages/introduction/how-to/README.md

 ## Reading and working through this guide

 This guide aims to provide a comprehensive resource for both beginners looking for a pragmatic way to dive into the world of accessibility, as well as seasoned experts wanting to extend their knowledge and embracing new inspirations.

+The main audience is web developers, but also testing staff, content editors, project managers, etc. may benefit from it.

 ### Language